UPPMAX/HPC-python/docs/parallel.rst

       Send this job to the queue (*sbatch job.sh*) and once the job starts copy the line containing the string **http://b-cnyyyy.hpc2n.umu.se:8888/lab?token=** and paste it in a local browser on Kebnekaise.
-Then, select the notebook **Dask-Ini.ipynb**.
+Then, select the notebook located here ``Exercises/Dask-Ini.ipynb``.

    .. tab:: UPPMAX